ApaxPhoenix/WebPy/README.md

 ## Support

-For help or questions about MicroWeb, please visit our [GitHub repository](https://github.com/webpy/webpy) or join our [community chat](https://discord.gg/webpy).
+For help or questions about WebPy, please visit our [GitHub repository](https://github.com/webpy/webpy) or join our [community chat](https://discord.gg/webpy).

 ## License